Cobra Mark V –

 and Mk4, then ramped it up with Caffeine and jet fuel.

-It had to be
+It needed to be

 excellent at in-system hops, so SCO was a no-brainer.